EGI-Federation/documentation/content/en/users/cloud-compute/ec3/apps/ecas/_index.md

 [root@oph-server ~]#
 ```

-Both the frontend and the working Node.js are configured by Ansible.
+Both the frontend and the working nodes are configured by Ansible.
 This
 process usually takes some time.
 You can monitor the status of the cluster
 configuration using the `is_cluster_ready` command-line tool: